As someone looking to become a personal trainer, a quick internet search will show you dozens of

 What makes you more comfortable, studying with a company that’s delivered personal trainer courses for 2 years or 12?

-2. Do the personal trainer courses they deliver lead to a REPs-recognised qualification?
+2. Do the personal trainer courses they deliver lead to a recognised qualification?

-We’re an approved centre for both.
-Our YMCA Awards training provider number is EDF025 and our Active IQ training provider number is 0045.
+We’re an approved centre for a number of Awarding Organisations including YMCA Awards (training provider number is EDF025), Active IQ (training provider number is 0045) & Focus Awards.

 3. Are they authorised and regulated by the Financial Conduct Authority (FCA)?

-If you’re looking to pay for your personal trainer course via a payment plan, the training provider must be authorised by the FCA to offer you a payment plan with charges or interest.
+If you’re looking to pay for your personal trainer course via a payment plan, the training provider must be authorised by the Financial Conduct Authority (FCA) to offer you a payment plan with charges or interest.
 A training provide must also be authorised by the FCA if the payment plan is repayable over more than 12 months or by more than 12 instalments.
 You can find out if a training provider is authorised by the FCA here https://register.fca.org.uk/

 A company that is authorised by the FCA must display its FCA registration number on its website, emails and letterhead.